UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 Endpoints:  10.129.2.20:8080
 ```

-Notice that this doesn’t appear to be exposed on any routers - we can check this on the routers quickly as we have previously
+Notice that this doesn't appear to be exposed on any routers.
+We can check this on the routers quickly as we have previously:

 ```
 $ oc project default